BassemMohsen/ToothNClaw/README.md

 - [Intel IGCL Library](https://github.com/intel/drivers.gpu.control-library)
 - [chenx-dust/RyzenAdjUWP](https://github.com/chenx-dust/RyzenAdjUWP)

+# Acknowledgements
-> Big shout-out to the Intel Graphics Team for the IGCL library, with its well-designed APIs and useful samples that Tooth N Claw leverages to offer Game Bar widget controls.
+The Tooth N Claw experience is made possible thanks to Intel’s commitment to open source.
+A big thank-you to the Intel Graphics Team for providing the IGCL library, along with thorough documentation and numerous practical examples.
+Their well-designed APIs and samples have been invaluable in enabling Tooth N Claw to offer seamless Game Bar widget controls.

 # Frequently Asked Questions
 ## How to uninstall my Tooth N Claw?